deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

         ... serializes down to TOML ...
 ```

-A Project's TOML looks very similar to the Pipeline's, with the difference that each Pipeline is named.
+An Application's TOML looks very similar to the Pipeline's, with the difference that each Pipeline is named.

 ```toml
 dependencies = [